psyntium/redis-filebased-mock/README.md

 # Cross verification

 If you want to add new tests to the test base it is important that they work too on node_redis (we are creating a mock...).
-You can therefore run the tests using `redis` instead of `redis-mock`.
+You can therefore run the tests using `redis` instead of `redis-filebased-mock`.
 To do so:

 ````bash
 $ make check-tests